paulsergiupopescu-afk/paulsergiupopescu-afk/README.md

 ## Looking for

 Junior dev or internship roles where I can work on AI, data analysis, or backend systems.
-Especially interested in projects that have a human element - healthcare, education, or anything that helps people make better decisions.
+Especially interested in projects that have a human element: healthcare, education, or anything that helps people make better decisions.